MischaU8/yumyum/exercises/modeling-exercise-21_PgaexwGZWuI.md

 Uploaded: 2023-06-02

-yum yum Floyd here with a quick look at basic asset creation and plasticity to
+yum yum Floyd here with a quick look at basic asset creation in Plasticity to
 Showcase some of the features of plasticity let's build this simple sci-fi component start by creating a